Hirushi-N/Hirushi-N/README.md

-# Hi there 👋, I'm Hirushi
+# Hi there 👋, I'm Hirushika Amarasinghe

 🎓 Undergraduate at **SLIIT**
 💻 Passionate **Web Developer** | Focused on **Java Development**